blizyCodes/TodoJava/README.md

 # Test Java project to practice Spring Boot

-Just a Todo list app using Spring Boot and Thymeleaf
+Just a Todo list app using Spring Boot and Thymeleaf.